-Looking at COVID-19 rates in your area offers another clue about what to do.
-If they’re high, vaccination starts to look like a better and better idea.
+Looking at COVID rates in your area offers another clue about what to do.
+If they’re high, vaccination starts to seem like a better and better idea.
 Check out how your county is faring with the “Risk Level” map from the New York Times COVID-19 tracker.

 The available COVID vaccines are extremely effective at preventing infection, and they’re even better at preventing hospitalization and death.
-With the available data, it seems that the vaccines are equally effective in pregnant people compared to the general population, according to the American College of Obstetricians and Gynecologists (ACOG).
+With the available data, it appears the vaccines are equally effective in pregnant people compared to the general population, according to the American College of Obstetricians and Gynecologists (ACOG).

-That’s not to say we don’t have any data.
-Pregnant people who received the Pfizer or Moderna vaccine had similar rates of pregnancy loss, preterm birth, small size for gestational age, and neonatal death as mothers pre-pandemic, according to a study of nearly 36,000 pregnant people.
-At least 120,000 people in the US have received the vaccine during pregnancy, according to figures from the CDC.
+But that’s not to say we don’t have any data.
+Pregnant people who received the Pfizer or Moderna vaccine had similar rates of pregnancy loss, preterm birth, small size for gestational age, and neonatal death as pregnant people pre-pandemic, according to a study of nearly 36,000 pregnant people.
+And at least 120,000 people in the U.S. have received the vaccine during pregnancy, according to figures from the CDC.
 Health officials analyzing this data haven’t spotted any pregnancy-related complications yet.
-This suggests that there probably aren’t any additional risks, or if there are, they are exceedingly rare, at least in the short term.
+This suggests there probably aren’t any additional risks, or if there are, they are exceedingly rare, at least in the short term.

 The CDC website says: “Based on how these vaccines work in the body, experts believe they are unlikely to pose a risk for people who are pregnant.”
 COVID vaccine studies on pregnant animals did not turn up any safety concerns.

-It’s difficult to give a no holds barred endorsement for the COVID-19 vaccine during pregnancy.
+It’s difficult to give a no-holds-barred endorsement for the COVID vaccine during pregnancy.
 After Rochelle Walensky, director of the CDC, said, “CDC recommends that pregnant people receive the COVID-19 vaccine,” the agency walked back her statement.
 After all, no one wants to be the person who recommends the vaccine during pregnancy if there does end up being a nasty complication.